tonyfu97/VisualAlgo/docs/pages/feature-extraction.md

 ### Sobel Filters (`VisualAlgo::FeatureExtraction::Gradients`)

-The `Gradients` class in the `VisualAlgo::FeatureExtraction` namespace is a utility class for computing the x and y gradients of an image, which are important components in various computer vision and image processing tasks such as edge detection and feature extraction.
+The `Gradients` class in the `VisualAlgo::FeatureExtraction` namespace is a utility class for computing various gradient measurements of an image.
+These are important components in many computer vision and image processing tasks such as edge detection and feature extraction.

 The key technique used by this class is the Sobel operator, which is a pair of 3x3 convolution kernels.
-These kernels are designed to respond maximally to edges running vertically and horizontally relative to the pixel grid.
+These kernels are designed to respond maximally to edges running vertically and horizontally relative to the pixel grid, one for each direction (x and y).

-The x-direction kernel is as follows:

-$$
-Sobel_x =
-\begin{bmatrix}
-1 & 0 & -1 \\
-2 & 0 & -2 \\
-1 & 0 & -1
-\end{bmatrix}
-$$

-The y-direction kernel is as follows:

-$$
-Sobel_y =
-\begin{bmatrix}
-1 & 2 & 1 \\
-0 & 0 & 0 \\
--1 & -2 & -1
-\end{bmatrix}
-$$
+Once the x and y gradients have been computed, it's often useful to also compute the gradient magnitude and direction.
+The gradient magnitude gives the amount of change at each pixel and the direction gives the orientation of change.

 #### Include